Garden Word of the Day

-Do you remember the fire safety lesson from elementary school where they told you that three things had to be in place for fire to occur?
+Do you remember the fire safety lesson from elementary school where they told you that three things had to be in place for a fire to occur?
 [The answer is fuel, heat, and oxygen.]
-Take any one of those components out of the equation and viola!
+Take any one of those components out of the equation, and voila!
 No fire.
 Well, plant diseases work much the same way.

 The three sides of plant disease